Mbondes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script prints hello world programme
+the script prints hello world